mabdulrehmankhan/oracle-db-xe-21c/README.md

     - **Hostname:** `localhost`
     - **Port:** `1521`
     - **Service name:** `xepdb1`
-9. Click on "Test."
+9. Click on "Test" to verify, then "Connect" to establish the connection.
-10. If successful, click on "Connect."
+10. Now, you have successfully installed and configured hr_schema via ORACLE SQL DEVELOPER.